valb3r/time-tracker/README.md

 1. Gradle as build system.
 1. Dockerized deployment via docker-compose.

+# Demo users

+Admin user at https://demo.timetracker.tk has `admin/admin` credentials.
+You can see an organization tree with this user.
+Typically, all other users have a password that is equal to the  username - you can try `petya/petya` for example.

 # Why graph database?

 Group and users' owned resources are clear: